 Bethany's story

-Just weeks before her 2nd birthday, Beth was diagnosed with stage four high risk neuroblastoma, after a lump was found in her tummy.
+Just weeks before her 2nd birthday, Bethany was diagnosed with stage four high risk neuroblastoma, after a lump was found in her tummy.
 She needed intensive treatment for a year and half, and was clear of her cancer for around six months.

 But two years after her initial diagnosis, a routine scan in May 2019 showed that the cancer had returned in her head.
 Beth needed more chemotherapy and the tumour was successfully removed.
 Eight weeks later, another scan showed cancer spots in her hips.
 Beth carried on with her treatment for another three months, but in September 2019 another routine scan showed that it hadn’t worked.